ReGIS-org/regis-stack/README.md

 These parts are strung together using nginx that is also running in a docker container.

 Finally, a slurm cluster is running to run simulations.

+To get an first impression of the frontend, see TNO's online demo at http://tnocs.github.io/csWeb/

 # The Docker Components